 Oncology is the study and treatment of cancer; veterinary oncology is the study and treatment of cancer in dogs, cats and other exotic and domestic animals.

 The Ontario Veterinary College Oncology service emphasizes a team-based approach to veterinary oncology.
-Through consultation and collaboration with OVC’s cancer team — including a radiation oncologist, surgical oncologist and medical oncologists as well as a clinical counsellor, referring veterinarians and animal owners are able to explore the full range of options available.
+Through consultation and collaboration with OVC’s cancer team — including a radiation oncologist, surgical oncologist and medical oncologists as well as our veterinary social work service, referring veterinarians and animal owners are able to explore the full range of options available.
 Our service also works hand-in-hand with the other specialists within the Health Sciences Centre to ensure the best possible care for our patients.

 In most cases, your referring veterinarian will recommend that you be referred to the OVC HSC Oncology Service if your pet has been diagnosed with or is suspected to have cancer.
 Your pet will be evaluated by the OVC Cancer team to determine the best possible treatment.